loda-lang/loda-programs/programs/oeis/list4.md

 * [A240437](http://oeis.org/A240437) ([L09 program](240/A240437.asm)): Number of non-palindromic n-tuples of 5 distinct elements.
 * [A240438](http://oeis.org/A240438) ([L05 program](240/A240438.asm)): Greatest minimal difference between numbers of adjacent cells in a regular hexagonal honeycomb of order n with cells numbered from 1 through the total number of cells, the order n corresponding to the number of cells on one side of the honeycomb.
 * [A240440](http://oeis.org/A240440) ([L04 program](240/A240440.asm)): Number of ways to place 3 points on a triangular grid of side n so that they are not vertices of an equilateral triangle of any orientation.
+* [A240450](http://oeis.org/A240450) ([L04 program](240/A240450.asm)): Greatest number of distinct numbers in the intersection of p and its conjugate, as p ranges through the partitions of n.
 * [A240506](http://oeis.org/A240506) ([L09 program](240/A240506.asm)): Number of length-n gap-free words on {1,2,3}.
 * [A240525](http://oeis.org/A240525) ([L15 program](240/A240525.asm)): 2^(n-2)*(2^(n+4)-(-1)^n+5).
 * [A240530](http://oeis.org/A240530) ([L04 program](240/A240530.asm)): a(n) = 4*(2*n)! / (n!)^2.